GSSPolandLtd/NRF_ADXL345/README.md

 ### How to use

-The easiet way to use this library is to open the nRF5 SDK 15 example named twi_scanner and add the header file and source code to your project.
+The easiet way to use this library is to open the nRF5 SDK 15 example using I2C (TWI) and add the header file and source code to your project Depends on your PCA.

+### Example project

+You can test this library using Segger Example.
+Download the example project and open the Solution using segger with path /examples/peripheral/twi_sensor/your_PCA/blank/ses

 |Function                          |Description               |